 Common Coding

-The Red Sox have several skilled hitters.
-When a player hits a home run in a different game than another player, humans can easily label both players as 'good hitters.'
-This exemplifies common coding, where two cues (players) share the same outcome (home run), thus relating the players are related through a shared feature or code.
+The New York Yankees have several skilled hitters.
+When two different players hit many home runs over the year, we often label those players as 'good hitters' or ‘home run hitters.’
+This exemplifies the concept of common coding, where two cues (players) share the same outcome (hitting home runs), and this results in the formation of a common code (home run hitter) by which we relate the different players.
+During the off-season, for example, general managers looking to obtain a ‘home run hitter’ may then categorize different players interchangeably.